AlexmagToast/LinuxCNC_ArduinoConnector/README.md

 Youtube: https://youtube.com/@theartoftinkering

-This Projekt enables you to connect an Arduino to LinuxCNC and provides as many IO's as you could ever wish for.
+This Project enables you to connect an Arduino to LinuxCNC and provides as many IO's as you could ever wish for.
 This Software is used as IO Expansion for LinuxCNC.

 ## It is NOT intended for timing and security relevant IO's.
 Don't use it for Emergency Stops or Endstop switches! ##